Sponsor

-Medical Terminology Daily (MTD) is a blog sponsored by Clinical Anatomy Associates, Inc. as a service to the medical community, medical students, and the medical industry.
+Medical Terminology Daily (MTD) is a blog sponsored by Clinical Anatomy Associates, Inc. as a service to the medical community.
 We post anatomical, medical or surgical terms, their meaning and usage, as well as biographical notes on anatomists, surgeons, and researchers through the ages.
 Be warned that some of the images used depict human anatomical specimens.

 You are welcome to submit questions and suggestions using our "Contact Us" form.
 The information on this blog follows the terms on our "Privacy and Security Statement" and cannot be construed as medical guidance or instructions for treatment.

-We have 193 guests online
+We have 238 guests and no members online

 A Moment in History